isabella232/sign-integrations.en/help/workday/install.md

 1. Log in to Workday as an account administrator
 1. Search for Edit Tenant Setup - Business Processes

-    It loads the *Edit Tenant Setup - Business Processes* page
+    It loads the *Edit Tenant Setup - Business Processes* page.

 1. Locate the eSignature Configuration section: